In a world rapidly moving away from computers, we asked ourselves: how do we make a business system intuitively work on a phone?

 System functions (listed in the menu) that had to be adapted to the mobile

-Functionality of the entire system dedicated purely to the input of business data
+Functionality of the entire system dedicated purely to business data input

 Quarterly requests for mobile or tablet projects;